-Is the City responsible for repairing sidewalks in our neighborhood?
+Is the City responsible for repairing sidewalks in my neighborhood?

 How do I request that a street be repaired or reconstructed?

-How do I find out information on a particular street project under construction?
+How do I find out information on if a particular street is scheduled for reconstruction?

-Who do I call about a broken traffic signal?
+Who do I call about a broken or malfunctioning traffic signal?

-If you need to report a broken traffic signal call the Department of Public Works at 817-459-5400 or 9-1-1 if outside of business hours.
+To report issues related to a traffic signal, call the Department of Public Works and Transportation at 817-459-5400.
+Call 9-1-1 if outside of business hours.

-What is the process to get a stop sign or signal installed in our neighborhood?
+What is the process to get a stop sign or signal installed in my neighborhood?

-If you would like to have a stop sign or signal installed in your neighborhood, talk with an engineer in the Department of Public Works at 817-459-6550.
-The engineer will instigate a warrant study which takes several variables into consideration.
-The results of the study will determine if a sign or signal is needed.
+If you would like to have a stop sign or signal installed in your neighborhood, contact a traffic engineer in the Department of Public Works and Transportation at 817-459-6550.
+The engineer will initiate a warrant study.
+The results of the study, which takes several variables into consideration, will determine if a sign or signal is needed.

-Who do we call to cut overgrown trees or shrubs blocking an intersection?
+Who do I call to cut overgrown trees or shrubs blocking an intersection?

 Property owners are responsible for maintaining all vegetation in their front yard (trees, grass, bushes, etc.), between the property line and the curb and/or street.
-A visibility triangle is an area inside property lines where an object with a height greater than two feet or less than seven feet is allowed within city right-of-way.
+A visibility triangle is an area beginning inside property lines and continuing to the curb where an object with a height greater than two feet or less than seven feet is not permitted.
 Trees should be trimmed 14 feet above roadways and 7 feet above non-street features (i.e., sidewalks and/or parkway areas behind the curb).
-The City is not able to cut down trees in the areas with utility lines.
-In that case the utility company must be contacted.
-If assistance is needed, call Public Works at 817-459-6550.
+Please call the City of Arlington Action Center, at 817-459-6777, to report any violations.Due to the nature of the work, only contractors provided by the utility company are authorized to trim trees in areas with utility lines.
+Requests must be submitted directly to the utility company.
+If assistance is needed, call the Department of Public Works and Transportation at 817-459-6550.

-How can we identify our neighborhood through use of signs?
+How can I identify my neighborhood through use of signs?

-How do we get a “children at play” sign installed in our neighborhood?
+How do I get a “children at play” sign installed in my neighborhood?

-The City of Arlington no longer installs “children at play” signs.
-“Children at play” signs can give neighborhood children a false sense of security.
+While the safety and wellbeing of is residents are paramount to the City, the City does not install “children at play” signs.
+The presence of such signs can give neighborhood children a false sense of security.

-How can we get streetlights in our neighborhood?
+How can I get streetlights in our neighborhood?

-Who do I call when the streetlight on my street is burned out?
+Who do I call when the streetlight on my street is burned out, malfunctioning, or damaged?

-If you need to report a burned out streetlight, call the Department of Public Works at 817-459-6350.
-The request is assessed within three working days after it is received and processed.
-The length of time for replacement varies based upon the extent of damage to be repaired.
+If you need to report a burned out, malfunctioning, or damaged streetlight, call the Department of Public Works and Transportation, at 817-459-6562.
+Field crews will assess the issue within 3 working days of receipt of the request.
+The length of time for repair or replacement varies based upon the extent of work necessary to appropriately address the problem.

 What can my neighborhood do about speeding cars?